August 3, 2022

 3. Frozen Condenser Coils

-- Dirty coils caused by ignoring annual maintenance
+- Dirty coils caused by a lack of annual maintenance

 - Dirty air filters, which restrict airflow

-- Clogged drain line, which can cause moisture buildup
+- Clogged drain line, which can result in moisture buildup

 - Refrigerant leaks, which reduce cooling power